sarahgc93/med-chatbot/readme.md

 5. Potential improvements

 Given more time and resources, I would like to try out different Llama models and compare them against eachother.
 I would also conduct some hyperparameter tuning-- I am not confident that I chose the optimal batch size or learning rate.
 I'd also trainfor more epochs.
 I'd ideally train until the model plateaus.
+Depending on results, I may also look for additional medical data I can use to suplement our training.

 In the future, I will expand my evaluation to include more complex metrics that better capture output quality.
 I will also try out an LLM as a judge.